 7. Underground services

 This is something that is often overlooked.
-Underground services including water pipes, sewer pipes and stormwater pipes may lie underneath a property and the only way you may know is by completing an underground services search.
+Underground services including water pipes, sewer pipes and stormwater pipes may lie underneath a property and the only way you may know is by completing an underground services search on a platform such as Dial before you Dig.

 For some buyers, even if these types of assets were discovered, it may not impact on the way they intend to use the home.
 But for other buyers, especially those looking to dig a pool, extend through renovation or even redevelop, then the existence of these services can be a deal breaker.